-During the year ended 31 December 2022, options to acquire 2,200,000 ordinary shares were issued to employees and consultants.
-Options to acquire ordinary shares vest subject to remaining an employee or consultant if and when the following non-market performance vesting conditions are met:
+All options to acquire ordinary shares at 31 December 2023 vest subject to remaining an employee or consultant if and when the following non-market performance vesting conditions are met:

-950,000 share options 500,000 share options 750,000 share options i. on acceptance by the US Food and Drug Administration of the filing of a New Drug Application for trofinetide - 40% ii. when the Company determines to progress NNZ-2591 to a Phase 2b or Phase 3 clinical trial following a positive Phase 2 clinical trial outcome, or executes a partnering transaction for NNZ-2591 60% 40% 60% iii. when the Company executes a partnering transaction for trofinetide outside North America, or submits a Marketing Authorisation Application for trofinetide in the European Union, the United Kingdom, or Japan 40% 20% 40%
+950,000 share options 500,000 share options 750,000 share options i. on acceptance by the US Food and Drug Administration of the filing of a New Drug Application for trofinetide 40% - ii. when the Company determines to progress NNZ-2591 to a Phase 2b or Phase 3 clinical trial following a positive Phase 2 clinical trial outcome, or executes a partnering transaction for NNZ-2591 60% 40% 60% iii. when the Company executes a partnering transaction for trofinetide outside North America, or submits a Marketing Authorisation Application for trofinetide in the European Union, the United Kingdom, or Japan 40% 20% 40%

 Each of these vesting conditions shall be tested separately from the other vesting conditions.
-The first vesting condition (i) was met in September 2022.
+The first vesting condition (i) was met in September 2022 and the third vesting condition (iii) was met in July 2023.